 - who is a hire car operator; and

 - who operates a car market.
 (A car market allows private individuals - that is people other than the market operators - to sell their vehicles by private treaty.)

 Therefore, anyone who engages in any of these activities must apply for a licence.

 The Commissioner for Consumer Protection administers the licensing scheme and approves licence applications for motor vehicle dealers, yard managers, salespersons and car market operators.

-The Board may exempt financiers, auctioneers and car hire operators from holding a licence in certain circumstances.
+The Commissioner may exempt financiers, auctioneers and car hire operators from holding a licence in certain circumstances.

 Sellers of buses, tractors, farm machinery or earthmoving-type machinery are generally not dealers for the purposes of the MVDA.